 5. Green Economy (responses)

-The report "Grüne Wirtschaft - Massnahmen des Bundes für eine ressourcenschonende, zukunftsfähige Schweiz" ("The Green Economy - Federal Measures for a Resource-Conserving and Future-Proof Switzerland"), which was adopted by the Federal Council on 20 April 2016, outlines measures (based on the existing legislative basis.
-The measures are summarised in nine priority areas from the three core areas:
+The report "Grüne Wirtschaft - Massnahmen des Bundes für eine ressourcenschonende, zukunftsfähige Schweiz" ("The Green Economy - Federal Measures for a Resource-Conserving and Future-Proof Switzerland"), which was adopted by the Federal Council on 20 April 2016, outlines measures (based on the existing legal framework) in nine priority areas from the following three core areas: